myklst/terraform-provider-st-aws/docs/data-sources/iam_users.md

 page_title: "st-aws_iam_users Data Source - st-aws"
 subcategory: ""
 description: |-
-  Use this data source to retrieve list of IAM users.
+  Use this data source to retrieve list of IAM users with attached tags.
 ---

 # st-aws_iam_users (Data Source)

-Use this data source to retrieve list of IAM users.
+Use this data source to retrieve list of IAM users with attached tags.

 ## Example Usage